dsplce-co/supabase-plus/README.md

 cargo install supabase-plus
 ```

-After installation, the `spb` command will be available in your terminal.
+After installation, the `sbp` command will be available in your terminal.

 ⸻